smhurf/lewagon_challenges/05-ML/03-Performance-metrics/01-KNN/README.md

 ## Exercise

-The exercice decomposes the KNN algorithm and its mechanics.
+The exercise decomposes the KNN algorithm and its mechanics.
 You will:

 - Discover it's sensitivity to scale
 - Voluntarily make it overfit